memgraph/docs/gqlalchemy/how-to-guides/networkx.md

 sidebar_label: Import NetworkX graph into Memgraph
 ---

-GQLAlchemy holds transformations that allow the NetworkX graph to be transformed into the Memgraph graph.
+GQLAlchemy holds transformations that can transform NetworkX graphs into Memgraph graphs.
 These transformations take the NetworkX graph object and translate it to the appropriate Cypher queries.
-Then the Cypher queries can be executed so that the graph is created inside Memgraph.
+The Cypher queries are then executed to create a graph inside Memgraph.

 ## Import NetworkX graph into Memgraph